July 4, 1985: Steve Jobs visits Moscow for the first time, with the aim of selling Macs to the Russians.

 The apparent trouble with Russia’s secret police and spy agency came up in Walter Isaacson’s 2011 biography of Jobs.
 Isaacson wrote that Jobs “insisted on talking about” Trotsky, the Bolshevik leader exiled as an “enemy of the people.”
 Trotsky was later assassinated in Mexico under the orders of Soviet dictator Joseph Stalin.

 “You don’t want to talk about Trotsky,” a KGB agent allegedly told Jobs.
 “Our historians have studied the situation, and we don’t believe he’s a great man anymore.”

 Jobs ignored this advice, according to Isaacson.
 “When they got to the state university in Moscow to speak to computer students, Jobs began his speech by praising Trotsky,” he wrote.
 (For what it’s worth, a partial transcript of one of the speeches Jobs made in Russia at this time makes no mention of Trotsky.)

 Russian Newton revolution?

-While Jobs seemingly suffered no ill effects from the reported run-in with the KGB, unfortunately his trip’s results seem similarly non-eventful.
+Jobs seemingly suffered no ill effects from his reported run-in with the KGB.
+Unfortunately, his trip overall seemed similarly uneventful.
 No Russian Apple division came to be.
 That probably makes sense, given that Jobs’ summer of 1985 was more about “busy work” to keep him away from Apple management than accomplishing anything productive.

 The trip generated a final intriguing tidbit, though.
 Apple VP Al Eisenstat stayed in the same Moscow hotel as Jobs.
 One night, Eisenstat was awakened by the sound of a nervous computer programmer knocking on his door.

-According to several members of the Apple Newton team I’ve spoken to, this code became the basis for the handwriting recognition built into the Newton MessagePad devices.
+According to several members of the Apple Newton team I’ve spoken to, this code became the basis for the handwriting recognition built into the Newton MessagePad.